coderFaiisal/coderFaiisal/README.md

 <h2 align="center">🙋‍♂️ About Me</h2>

-<p>A curious, passionate Jr. MERN stack developer.
+<p>A curious man, passionate Jr. MERN stack developer.
 I've been coding for over 1 year now.
 JavaScript is my crush language.
 As a programmer, I'm always ready to face new challenges.
 In the near future, I would like to see myself as an excellent MERN stack developer. 😍😍</p>

 ## <h2 align="center">Talking about Personal Stuffs 😍😍</h2>